-We usually stock one or two 1890 – 1920 grand pianos from 6ft to 6ft 7in and two or more uprights 1902 to 1930.
+We usually stock two or three 1890 – 1920 grand pianos from 6ft to 6ft 7in and two or more uprights 1902 to 1930.
 Modern Bechstein grands 1960 – present are also excellent domestic pianos.
 Uprights are relatively common, the model 9 and 10 being the ones we usually stock.
-Please see our Bechstein page for more details.
+Please see our Bechstein page

 Not common yet but increasing in number; they only make grand pianos.
 The smaller grands are especially fine.
 We normally have a list of clients who have Fazioli grands for sale but rarely take them into stock due to their high prices.
 Please enquire.

 The West German factory produces very refined pianos; the inexpensive range are designed by West German and Austrian technicians but made in China.
 Please see our Feurich page